 If something is troubling a person and they think that the school should know about or investigate it, please use this policy, alongside the Low-level Concerns Policy.
 If, however, they wish to make a complaint about their employment or how they have been treated, they are encouraged to use the contract of employment for reference and Human Resources (HR) Manager for advice.
-The Low-level Concerns Policy is located in the Headteacher's office, on the school website and on Google Spaces.
+The Low-level Concerns Policy is located in the staff room.

-4. Affected Parties
+4. Involved Parties